nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 Open standards do help.
 And with open standards you should look for real open standards.
 There are standards that not only specify how things should work, but also have an open source implementation that is using the standards for real.
 Keep away from standards that exist on paper only or standards that only have a reference implementation.
 Good standards are used and born from a practical need.

-In this way everyone implementing the standards will be forced to make sure the outcome and use of APIs is the same.
+In this way everyone implementing the standards is forced to make sure the outcome and use of APIs is the same.
 Most of the time open standards lack an open implementation, so vendors can implement the specification and still lock you in.

 With interoperability for machine learning a trained model can be reused using different frameworks for an application.
 A trained model is the result of applying a machine learning algorithm to a set of training data.
 A new model using an already trained model can make predictions based on new input data.
 For example, a model that's been trained on a region's historical house prices may be able to predict a house's price when given the number of bedrooms and bathrooms.